juanpc2018/How-to-make-an-offline-portable-repository-for-Ubuntu/README.md

 [packages.ubuntu.com](https://packages.ubuntu.com/) </br>
 [pkgs.org](https://pkgs.org/) </br>

+personally: </br>
-personally i prefer .AppImages when possible, </br>
+i prefer .AppImages when possible, </br>
 but Not everything is available as .Appimages </br>
+Repos are a necesary Evil. </br>
 Snap is ok </br>
-Flatpak avoid when possible. </br>
+Flatpak, avoid when possible, better compiling from source when possible. </br>

 # New Method